-• Unaccompanied youth and young adults: The County has identified unaccompanied young people ages 13-24 as deserving of separate attention and development of a single integrated system of care that is based upon meeting their immediate needs, connecting them with appropriate support systems, and supporting their personal development along their transition to adulthood is essential to reducing the numbers of youth and young adults experiencing homeless.
-The County began development of this system in FY 2012 and since that time, has conducted 6 annual housing instability counts, launched a drop in center and street outreach program, created 20 beds of emergency shelter, 4 host home beds, 56 beds of transitional and rapid rehousing, 16 beds of permanent supportive housing, participated on a statewide task force to study housing and supportive services for unaccompanied homeless youth and make recommendations for action by the Maryland General Assembly and State executive agencies, helped pass legislation that resulted in Youth REACH MD - a statewide enumerative effort to count this sub-population, adding homeless youth to the list of those eligible for tuition waivers, establishing a minor's right to consent to shelter law, and Maryland's Ending Youth Homelessness Act of 2018.
-Additional strategic targets include closing gaps in housing for youth who identify as Lesbian, Gay, Bi-sexual, Transgender and Questioning (LGBTQ), are attending college and need more than 2 years of housing assistance to achieve independence, and / or cannot live independently without long-term housing subsidies and wrap around supportive services.
-The County was selected in Round 3 as a federal Youth Homeless Demonstration Program site, has complete the Coordinated Community Plan (the goals, programs and strategies of which are incorporated here by reference as County recognized priorities in the 2020-2025 consolidated plan.
+Unaccompanied youth and young adults: The County identified unaccompanied young people ages 13-24 as deserving of separate attention and development of a single integrated system of care that is based upon meeting their immediate needs, connecting them with appropriate support systems, and supporting their personal development along their transition to adulthood is essential to reducing the numbers of youth and young adults experiencing homeless.
+The County developed a system that conducts annual housing instability counts, launched a drop-in center and street outreach program, created beds of emergency shelter, hosted beds of transitional, rapid rehousing, and permanent supportive housing.

+The County was selected in Round 3 as a federal Youth Homeless Demonstration Program site, has completed the Coordinated Community Plan (the goals, programs, and strategies of which are incorporated here by reference as County recognized priorities in the FY 2021-2025 Consolidated Plan).

-- Chronically homeless and persons with severe somatic and behavioral health challenges: Studies show that although chronically homeless people represent a small share of the overall homeless population, their effect on the homeless system and the community is considerable.
-Emergency shelters are not designed to address the extensive needs of people with serious mental illness or other disabilities, and they tend to be difficult to place in permanent housing without supportive services.
-The result is they stay homeless in shelters for long periods of time and use a disproportionate amount of shelter resources.
-Further, many individuals in these subpopulations do not access emergency shelter because they are not willing or cannot comply with the shelter regulations.
-Strategic efforts to provide permanent housing for this subpopulation include: Development of a registry of all homeless individuals who are chronic and/or experiencing a behavioral health crisis that prevents them to maintaining housing stability without intense intervention and support; County-wide implementation of a vulnerability assessment and composite index and multidisciplinary review panel to determine placement prioritization; Creation of crisis beds (medical and psychiatric); and Development of high acuity housing options for high system utilizers (i.e.; Pay for Success). - Veterans: Prince George's County has the largest number of veterans in the State and yet few access the homeless services system.
-Out of nearly 70,000 veterans living in the County only 16 were identified as homeless during the FY 2021 Point in Time count.
+Chronically homeless and persons with severe somatic and behavioral health challenges: Emergency shelters are not designed to address the extensive needs of people with serious mental illness or other disabilities, and they tend to be difficult to place in permanent housing without supportive services.
+Strategic efforts to provide permanent housing for this subpopulation include: development of a registry of all homeless individuals who are chronic and/or experiencing a behavioral health crisis that prevents them to maintaining housing stability without intense intervention and support; countywide implementation of a vulnerability assessment and composite index and multidisciplinary review panel to determine placement prioritization; creation of crisis beds (medical and psychiatric); creation of a "Persons with Lived Experience and Expertise" (PLEE) committee to inform policy and program development, and development of a set of goals and strategies aimed at reducing and eliminating homelessness among this sub-population.